ClemHuriaux/Dog-Breed-Classifier-Udacity-project/README.md

 <a name="Justification"></a>
 ## Justification
 The improvement is so huge thanks to the pre-trained model.
-The ResNet50 model is a complec neural network and has been train for way longer than the model we did from scratch.
+The ResNet50 model is a complex neural network and has been train for way longer than the model we did from scratch.
 This is why this is so good now.

 <a name="Reflection"></a>
 ## Reflection